SimformSolutionsPvtLtd/flutter_calendar_view/doc/documentation.md

     startDay: WeekDays.sunday, // To change the first day of the week.
     // Event callbacks
     onEventTap: (event, data) => print('on tap'),
+    onEventTapDetails: (event, data, details) => print('on tap details'),
     onEventDoubleTap: (event, data) => print('on double tap'),
+    onEventDoubleTapDetails: (event, data, details) =>
+      print('on double details'),
     onEventLongTap: (event, data) => print('on long tap'),
+    onEventLongTapDetails: (event, data, details) =>
+      print('on long tap details'),
     onDateLongPress: (date) => print(date),
     headerBuilder: MonthHeader.hidden, // To hide month header
     showWeekTileBorder: false, // To show or hide header border
-    hideDaysNotInMonth: true, // To hide days not in current month
+    hideDaysNotInMonth: true, // To hide days or cell that are not in current month
-    showWeekends: false, // To hide weekends (default is true) );
+    showWeekends: false, // To hide weekends default value is true );
 ```